-Here are some examples of the cost of taxi rides in December 2015/ January 2016:
+Here are some examples of our recent cost of taxi rides in Dubai:

 The fastest way to travel big distances in Dubai is the metro.
 It’s easy, it’s efficient, and the trains run every couple of minutes.
 Disadvantages are the location of the metro stations (depending on where you are staying), and the long waiting times at the ticket booths.

-Tram requires the same NOL card as the metro and you can use your metro ticket with no extra cost to continue your journey by tram.
+Dubai Tram uses the same NOL card as the metro.
+In fact, you can use your metro ticket at no extra cost to continue your journey by tram.

 There are other ways to travel in Dubai, including bus, Hop-On Hop-Off bus, etc. But we didn’t use those, so I cannot comment on them.

-Don’t forget, however, that using different means of transport adds to your travel experience, and it can be really fun, especially for the children.
-Our kids loved the metro, the water bus, and the Abra water taxi.
+Don’t forget that using different means of transport adds to your travel experience.
+Furthermore, it can be really fun, especially for children.
+Our kids loved taking the metro, the water bus, and the Abra water taxi.